How To Export From Vietnam To Australia // Regulations, Taxes, And Tariffs When Importing To Australia

 Understand how to care for garments and textiles

-having a prior understanding of expenditures associated with the continuous care of garments and textile products, such as dry cleaning
+Having a prior understanding of expenditures associated with the continuous care of garments and textile products, such as dry cleaning

 Grasp how to clean garments and textiles properly (e.g., cold hand wash only)